marklogic/flux/docs/import/splitting.md

 Given a JSON source document, Flux will add the following:

-1. A top-level `chunks` array is added.
+1. A top-level `chunks` array.
 2. Each chunk is added to that array as an object with a single `text` field.

-If a top-level field named `chunks` already exists, Flux will instead use the name `marklogic-chunks`.
+If a top-level field named `chunks` already exists, Flux will instead use the name `splitter-chunks`.

 For example, given the source document: